iotaledger/goshimmer/docs/tutorials/request_funds.md

 ---- or

-//TODO add options and explain what they are
 // invoke go get github.com/iotaledger/goshimmer/client/wallet for wallet usage
 // get the given address from a wallet instance and connector := wallet.GenericConnector(wallet.NewWebConnector("http://localhost:8080"))